 Once you’re clear on what you want to achieve, it’s much easier for you to ask the right questions of lenders and choose the loan that best suits your needs.

 Doing your homework before you apply could help you make a decision that serves you down the track and helps you reap the rewards.

-2. Understanding your current financial situation
+1. How to understand your current financial situation

 What lenders look for – the three ‘Ps’ of lending

 Lenders are generally interested in three things, sometimes known as the ‘three Ps’.

 What’s the general reason you want to refinance?
 Are you looking for a better rate or extra features?
 This info lets the bank suggest the right kind of features and product(s) you’re looking for – and assess the relevant risks.